acryptos/docs.acryptos.com/faq.md

 ### 1. What is ACS and what is ACSI?
 What are their core products?

-* ACS is the native token of ACryptoS \(connected with all the Vaults farming on PCS and Venus Protocol\), while ACSI is the native token of the StableSwap.
+* ACS is the native token of ACryptoS \(connected with all the Vaults farming on PCS, Venus, Channels, MDEX & Unifi), while ACSI is the native token of the StableSwap & Acsi.Finance.
-* The core product of ACS is yield farming optimizers for multiple types of tokens.
+  - The core product of ACS is yield farming optimizers for multiple types of tokens.

-  The core products of ACSI are the [StableSwap](https://app.acryptos.com/stableswap/) \(Stablecoin DEX\) & [Acsi.Finance](https://app.acsi.finance/) \(AMM\).
+  - The core products of ACSI are the [StableSwap](https://app.acryptos.com/stableswap/) \(Stablecoin DEX\) & [Acsi.Finance](https://app.acsi.finance/) \(AMM\).

 ### 2. Where is ACryptoS listed, where are ACS and ACSI traded?